MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 The publication list expression is initially set to `All()`, showing all publications.
 To constrain the publications returned to those published in 2019, we apply a publication year filter with the filter expression being `Year=2019`.
 The publication list expression will then become `And(All(),Year=2019)`.
 If we want to further constraint the publications returned to computer science related only, we apply a fields of study filter with the filter expression being `Composite(FieldsOfStudy.Name='computer science')`.
 The publication list expression will then become `And(All(),Year=2019,Composite(FieldsOfStudy.Name='computer science'))`

 To handle the filter action, see `FilterablePublicationList.appendFilter(attributeName, attributeValue)` and `FilterablePublicationList.updatePublicationList()` method in `filterablePublicationList.js` for more details.

-### Use sample UI code to see them in action

-We've created a sample client app written in javascript along with MAKES.
-After custom index deployment is complete, you should be able to see the private library example application by visiting: `<Makes_Instance_Url>/examples/privateLibraryExample/privateLibraryExample.html`

-Alternatively, you can modify the `hostUrl` varaible in `makesInteractor.js` to point to your MAKES instance with custom index and debug the application by launching a browser with `privateLibraryExample.html`